open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 ### Metric: `messaging.receive.messages`

-This metric is [required][MetricRequired] when messaging system supports batch receive.
-It's [opt-in][MetricOptIn] when messaging system does not support batch receive since message count can be derived from `messaging.receive.duration` histogram.
+This metric is [required][MetricRequired] for batch receive operations.
+It's [opt-in][MetricOptIn] when the messaging system does not support batch receive since the message count can be derived from the `messaging.receive.duration` histogram.

-_Note: The need to report `messaging.receive.messages` depends on the messaging system capabilities and not application scenarios or client library limitations.
+_Note: The need to report `messaging.receive.messages` depends on the messaging system capabilities and not application scenarios or client library limitations._

 <!-- semconv metric.messaging.receive.messages(metric_table) -->
 | Name     | Instrument Type | Unit (UCUM) | Description    |